Common questions relating to Bermondsey leasehold conveyancing

-I work for a long established estate agency in Bermondsey where we have experienced a number of flat sales derailed due to leases having less than 80 years remaining.
-I have been given inconsistent advice from local Bermondsey conveyancing firms.
-Can you shed some light as to whether the owner of a flat can commence the lease extension formalities for the purchaser on completion of the sale?
+I am employed by a reputable estate agency in Bermondsey where we have experienced a few flat sales put at risk due to short leases.
+I have received conflicting advice from local Bermondsey conveyancing firms.
+Could you clarify whether the owner of a flat can instigate the lease extension formalities for the buyer?

-As long as the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to commence the lease extension process and assign the benefit of the notice to the purchaser.
-This means that the buyer need not have to wait 2 years to extend their lease.
+Provided that the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to kick-start the lease extension process and assign the benefit of the notice to the purchaser.
+The benefit of this is that the buyer need not have to wait 2 years for a lease extension.
 Both sets of lawyers will agree to form of assignment.
-The assignment has to be done before, or at the same time as completion of the sale.
+The assignment has to be done before, or at the same time as completion of the disposal of the property.

-You certainly can.
-We are happy to put you in touch with a Bermondsey conveyancing firm who can help.
+Most certainly.
+We can put you in touch with a Bermondsey conveyancing firm who can help.

 An example of a Freehold Enfranchisement matter before the tribunal for a Bermondsey flat is 1-41 Royal Tower Lodge 40 Cartwright Street in April 2013. the tribunal adding the agreed value of capitalised ground rents and the reversion the price to be paid for the freehold was £1,187,000 This case related to 41 flats.
 The the unexpired term as at the valuation date was 107 years.

-There is nothing unique about leasehold conveyancing in Bermondsey.
-Most leases is drafted differently and legal mistakes in the legal wording can result in certain clauses are not included.
+Leasehold conveyancing in Bermondsey is not unique.
+All leases are unique and legal mistakes in the legal wording can sometimes mean that certain provisions are erroneous.
 The following missing provisions could result in a defective lease:

 - A duty to insure the building